-I couldn't fully comprehend Anne Frank's story until I was standing in the stuffy and cramped attic where she and seven other people lived for over two years.
+I couldn’t fully comprehend Anne Frank’s story until I was standing in the stuffy and cramped attic of the actual building where she and seven other people lived for over two years.
 Staring in front the photos of movie stars she had cut from magazines and pasted on the wall above her bed, I could relate to the hopeful teen she had once been.

 In addition to seeing the annex where the family lived in hiding, the Anne Frank House offers an incredible museum that is very well appointed and was one of the more interesting museums I’ve ever visited.
 If you only do one thing while you’re in Amsterdam, the Anne Frank House should definitely be it.

 Boat Tour on the Canal

 Don’t Miss!
 The Best Things to See in Salzburg in 48 Hours